WICG/performance-memory/explainer.md

 Moreover performance.memory in Chrome exposes jsHeapSizeLimit which is an JavaScript engine specific heuristic which may not exisit in other JavaScript engines.

+# <a name="appendix-d"></a> Appendix D - Examples

+Note: All examples assume site isolation - frames from different origins are always hosted in different processes.

+* Example 1: User opens two tabs to <Origin A>, a simple site with a single frame.
+  * More common case: Browser hosts the two frames in different processes. numberOfFrameTrees is *1* for both sites, and the metrics will be accurate.
+  * Less common case: Browser hosts the two frames in the same process. numberOfFrameTrees is *2* for both sites, and the metrics will be inaccurate.
+    * Dividing by 2 will not always do the right thing!
+See next example.
+* Example 2: User opens tab to <Origin A> [call this *frame 1*], which window.opens() a new tab to <Origin B>. <Origin B> includes a subframe from
+  <Origin A> [call this *frame 2*].
+  * *frame 1* and *frame 2* will be hosted in the same process. numberOfFrameTrees is *2* when either frame calls performance.memory.
+* Example 3: User opens tab to <Origin A> [call this *frame 1*]. *Frame 1* has two subframes, *frame 2* <Origin A> and *frame 3* <Origin AdProvider>.
+  * When either *frame 1* or *frame 2* call performance.memory,
+    numberOfFrameTrees is *1* and memory numbers reflect the sum of memory used by both *frame 1* and *frame 2*, but NOT *frame 3*.